 Identifying such resources and configuring schedules to run them only when needed eliminates payments for unused services and reduces your cloud costs.
 For instance, a heat map can show you whether you can safely shut down your development servers on weekends.

-For example, if a company’s cloud spending is $200,000 on AWS + $500,000 on Azure + $300,000 on Google Cloud Platform, they could miss out on reaching a $1 million mark with one vendor.
-Therefore depending on the size of organization and business needs, one has to make a decision that is overall beneficial.
+For example, if a company’s cloud spending is $200,000 on AWS + $500,000 on Azure + $300,000 on Google Cloud Platform, they could miss out on reaching the $1 million mark with one vendor.
+Therefore, depending on the size of the organization and business needs, one has to make a decision that is overall beneficial.

 Additionally, there are administrative hassles of switching between platforms, paying for network traffic between clouds, and training staff on multiple clouds could, therefore this should be kept in mind while thinking to save money with a multi-cloud strategy.